We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Benefiber and Metamucil are two popular dietary supplements to relieve constipation and other digestive issues.
-They each may cause different side effects.
+Each one may cause different side effects.

 Benefiber and Metamucil are fiber supplements designed to relieve constipation.
 The two brands work in very similar ways, but they may have slightly different effects on the body.

 Benefiber and Metamucil are both over-the-counter (OTC) soluble fiber supplements.
-They work in a very similar way.
+They work in a very similar way to help relieve constipation and support gut health.

 Both products contain a high concentration of fiber.
 Fiber makes a person’s stools bulkier and softer, which results in more comfortable and frequent bowel movements.